anibali/docker-torch/README.md

 Ubuntu 14.04 + Torch + CUDA (optional)

+Can be used to:

+* Run an iTorch notebook server
+* Execute Torch scripts

 #### Requirements

 In order to use this image you must have Docker Engine installed.
 Instructions